giorgiop94/digital-garden/_notes/markets may not be the best structure for disruptive innovation.md

+---
+title: markets may not be the best structure for disruptive innovation
+---
 - Are markets not the best structure for deep innovation?
 - **Many of the most revolutionary innovations were created by governments**